Yen to Peso Forecast 2026, 2027, 2028, 2029, 2030 - XS

 Fundamental Outlook - Monthly, Quarterly, Yearly

-The peso is still better off by December 2025 because the BSP keeps rates close to 4.50% and inflation drops to 1.5%, which keeps PHP's real yield positive.
-Japan's inflation is close to 3% and the Bank of Japan's rates are very low, which makes the yen structurally weaker.
+The peso is still better off by December 2025 because the BSP keeps rates near 4.50% and inflation drops to 1.5%, thereby keeping the PHP's real yield positive.
+Japan's inflation is close to 3%, and the Bank of Japan's interest rates are very low, making the yen structurally weaker.
 This keeps the JPY/PHP outlook mostly sideways.

-The balance gets a little better for JPY in the first quarter of 2026 because the BoJ is expected to raise rates to 0.75%.
-At the same time, Philippine inflation is likely to drop back to 3%, which will narrow PHP's yield premium.
-BSP is likely to stay the same, which will help the peso a little.
+The balance of payments improves slightly for JPY in the first quarter of 2026 as the BoJ is expected to raise rates to 0.75%.
+At the same time, Philippine inflation is likely to drop back to 3%, narrowing PHP's yield premium.
+BSP is likely to remain unchanged, which will help the peso a little.
 So, the short-term Yen Peso forecast suggests that things will stabilize, not change.

 The medium-term forecast for the Japan yen to Peso exchange rate becomes less positive over the course of 2026.
-The BoJ's move toward 1.0% helps the JPY make up for some of its losses over the past few years, while the PHP stays stable, though it has a smaller rate advantage.
+The BoJ's move toward 1.0% helps the JPY recoup some of its losses over the past few years, while the PHP remains stable, though it has a smaller rate advantage.
 In this setting, the JPY/PHP outlook for the year is more stable and balanced.

 Historical Pattern of JPY/PHP (Last 5 Years)